PattarawutAriyapruck/RegressionGoldPrice/README.md

 ## Project Linear Regression Analysis

-This project about using linear regression with gold price dataset to prediction, find relationship and interpretability of gold price.
+This project applies linear regression techniques to analyze and predict gold prices dataset.
+The objective is to explore the relationship between variables, ensure model interpretability, and build a reliable model for prediction.

-In this work, i check assumption includes; Linearity, Multicollinearity, Homoscedasticity, Independence, Normality and Outliers to find the relationship between variables and to understand each variables before doing regression analysis.
+## Methodology
+Before constructing the regression model, key assumptions were examined to validate the model's suitability:

+-Linearity

+-Multicollinearity

+-Homoscedasticity

+-Independence

+-Normality

+-Outliers

+These checks ensure the robustness and reliability of the regression analysis and help in understanding the role of each variable in influencing gold prices.

 ## Dataset
 - **Name of dataset**: Gold Futures Historical Data (23.01.24-22.11.24) Dataset.